top of page

 I think as writers and filmmakers, we understand and appreciate that.

 Mexico is to blame for this partially.
 Why?
 Because for the longest time, film and television were censored in Mexico.
 Televisa and TV Azteca created a duopoly that gave Mexican indie filmmakers very little wiggle room or leverage.
 Not anymore.
-With Netflix, Amazon, and Telemundo, Mexican filmmakers have the opportunity to produce larger-scale films without censorship.
+With Netflix, Amazon, Sony and Telemundo, Mexican filmmakers have the opportunity to produce larger-scale films without censorship.
 Not only are they given larger budgets, but they get to produce them (and cast and crew up) in Mexico.
 Most countries are not given this freedom.

 But did you know Netflix's regional headquarters is in Mexico City?
 They also have offices in São Paulo, Brazil.